joeyverbeke/gradi-prediction/README.md

 Set `webrtc_vad.enabled` to `false` to fall back to the legacy RMS gate (not recommended except for debugging installs without the `webrtcvad` package).

 DAF remains active while either WebRTC VAD detects sustained speech or Vosk continues to emit new partial transcripts.
 It disengages after `speech_release_ms` of silence (or `daf_max_active_ms`, whichever comes first), which keeps the feedback responsive even in noisy environments.

+When running in `esp32_serial` mode the host also honors the mmWave “presence” feed.
+ASR, LLM, and DAF processing are suspended whenever the ESP32 reports `PRESENCE OFF`, and they resume immediately once the radar sees someone within range—no extra config required beyond wiring the sensor.

 ## Running the Pipeline